 - 1. Have a high school diploma or GED. - 2.
 Apply to Alvin Community College and fulfill the admission requirements. - 3.
 Not currently on suspension or academic probation at any college. - 4.
 Apply for the Pharmacy Technician program. - 5.
-Interview with the Department Chair of the program. - 6.
-Pass a drug screen.
-You must not have a felony (in the last 5 years) or any drug convictions. - 7.
+Interview with the Program Director of the program. - 6.
+Pass a background check and drug screen (no felonies in the last 5 years or drug related convictions). - 7.
 All students are required to make a C or greater for all pharmacy technician courses. - 8.
 Apply and obtain "technician in training" through the Texas State Board of Pharmacy. - 9.
 Current immunizations required for Clinical II. - 10.
 CPR certification required for Clinical II.